Gopal Ballav Pattanaik: Career

+Over the course of his Supreme Court, Patnaik authored 420 judgments and sat on 3,128 benches.

 Pattanaik was a member of the Indo British and Indo-U.S. judicial exchange programme.
 He visited UK and the United States and participated in joint workshops and seminars with the judges of the House of Lords in Britain and the U.S. Supreme Court, respectively.
 His contemporaries in the US Supreme Court with whom he participated in the joint workshop were Chief Justice William Rehnquist and Justice Sandra Day O’Connor (the first woman judge of the US Supreme Court).